Web Programming for Beginners with PHP

 The next offering of this course is in the upcoming Fall 2023 semester.

 Please see the Harvard Extension School academic calendar for information about registration dates.

 This course introduces students to the fundamentals of programming via the lens of web development using PHP.

-We’ll start by learning about basic programming paradigms such as data types, variables, conditionals, loops, functions, classes, and more.
-Next, we’ll apply these concepts to build simple web applications that involve form processing and basic database interaction.
+We start by learning about basic programming paradigms such as data types, variables, conditionals, loops, functions, classes, and more.
+Next, we apply these concepts to build simple web applications that involve form processing and database interaction.

-In addition to coding, students will also be introduced to universal programming tools such as command line, Git version control, and server management.
-Emphasis will also be placed on troubleshooting strategies and technical communication.
+In addition to coding, students are also introduced to universal programming tools such as command line, Git version control, server management, and software testing.
+Emphasis is also placed on troubleshooting strategies and technical communication.

-Additionally, we’ll take a broad look at numerous tools/frameworks used on the web (WordPress, Drupal, Node.js, Laravel, Angular, React, Vue.js, etc.) and learn about when/how each tool would be most appropriate.
-By looking at the field as a whole, students will leave this course with a "big picture" understanding of the many technologies used on the web, so that they can make informed decisions on what courses to take next and/or what tools to use in their next project.
+While we primarily work with PHP, we address how the concepts we are working with apply to other web-capable programming languages.
+Additionally, we take a broad look at numerous tools and frameworks used on the web and learn about when and how each tool is most appropriate.
+By looking at the field as a whole, students leave this course with a big picture understanding of the many technologies used on the web, so that they can make informed decisions on what courses to take next and what tools to use in their next project.

 Note: This course is a logical precursor to CSCI E-15 Web Server Frameworks with Laravel/PHP.